PsyMem: Fine-grained psychological alignment and Explicit Memory Control for Advanced Role-Playing LLMs: Role Playing Training and Evaluation

-Character Fidelity assesses how accurately an LLM portrays specific role-playing characters.
-As described in Section~\ref{subsec: Quantifiable Character Attributes}, we employ modern psychological quantification frameworks defined in our dataset design, covering four primary dimensions: Personality (Big Five Personality Model), Values (Schwartz’s Theory of Basic Values), Social and Leadership Styles (Zimbardo’s psychological principles), and Behavioral Decision-making (Thomas-Kilmann Conflict Mode Instrument, TKI).
-These dimensions are quantified into numeric scales using standardized psychological evaluation methods.
-Additionally, we separately evaluate the model’s memory, focusing on the correctness and rationality of memory alignment.
-The Memory dimension is measured using accuracy scores derived from a true/false evaluation format.
+\paragraph{Character Fidelity.} Character Fidelity assesses how accurately an LLM portrays specific role-playing characters.
+As described in Section~\ref{subsec: Quantifiable Character Attributes}, we employ modern psychological quantification frameworks defined in our dataset design, covering five primary dimensions: Personality (Big Five Personality Model), Values (Schwartz’s Theory of Basic Values), Social and Leadership Styles (Zimbardo’s psychological principles), Behavioral Decision (Thomas-Kilmann Conflict Mode Instrument, TKI), and Memory.
+The former four dimensions are quantified into numeric scales ranging from 1 to 5 using standardized psychological evaluation methods.
+The Memory dimension, distinct from the psychological attributes, is evaluated using accuracy scores from true/false assessments.

-To calculate similarity between role-playing characters, we employ Normalized Euclidean Distance (NED), computed as follows: